 - Tourists: They often prefer the home-from-home comforts of an apartment.

 - Corporate lets: Companies look to place their staff into temporary accommodation working away from home.

 - Professionals: Visitors who need temporary accommodation while working away from home.

 - Prospective homeowners: Before committing to buy, they may want to live in an area temporarily.

 - Homeowners in need of temporary accommodation: A homeowner having substantial building work, or as a result of flooding, fire or subsidence.

 What is your top tip when buying a holiday rental property?

-Choose your holiday rental in an area which attracts international tourists, businesses and workers, so the demand is relatively high, keeping the void periods to a minimum.
+Choose your holiday rental in an area that attracts international tourists, businesses, and workers, so the demand is relatively high, keeping the void periods to a minimum.